LightningBreaker/EnemyVision/README.md

 For building the project correctly, Unity version 2018.4.17f1 is required

 ### Executing Game
-Execute AI_Project.exe
+-Execute AI_Project.exe
-Select appropriate resolution and windowing
+-Select appropriate resolution and windowing
-Click Play
+-Click Play

 ## Deployment and Build
 > This game can be deployed as a desktop and mobile application using Unity build creator